Skip to content

 Info

 ℹ️ How it works: Your AI agents call /v1/enforce/intercept before executing any action.
-The control plane evaluates policies, checks agent trust, and returns allow , block , or escalate .
+The control plane evaluates rules, checks agent trust, and returns allow , block , or escalate .
 Every decision is recorded in the Authorisation Layer Vault hash chain.

 Architecture